 The experience of the Cross speaking to Francis was an important moment in the beginnings of the conversion of St. Francis.
 God continued to call St. Francis to a much deeper conversion.
 The Blue Cross represents the response of St. Francis to the call of God in his life.
 In reflecting upon the themes of the Blue Cross, you grow in an understanding of the Gospel of John, the preaching of St. Francis, and love that God truly has for you.

 Our Blue Cross was prepared (painted) in the tradition of an Icon.
 Our artist, Jean Schettler, prepared herself for this work of God through fasting and prayer.
 She and the Cross were anointed and the community gathered around her and prayed for her.
 Our artist used to live in the Torrance area and now lives in the Louisville, Kentucky area.
+She was commissioned to paint the cross by Fr.
+David Kocka, who studied with Father Ray.

 Our Cross is nearly 7 foot by 6 foot.
 It is oil on wood and is one of the most significant focal points in our Church.
 We hope that it will help lead us to prayer and reflection upon the mystery of the Holy especially the mystery of God becoming incarnate.